-A conversation with Sunlin Chou, discussing the history of research at Intel.
+The history of semiconductor research at Intel is discussed in this 2004 conversation with Sunlin Chou.
 Sunlin Chou, who retired in May of 2005, ran the Technology side of Intel's Technology and Manufacturing Group.
 Learn how Intel systematically turned research into gold with the approach they developed called the "pipeline."
 At the core of Sunlin's values is the belief that all problems should be dealt with systematically and this is exactly how he dealt with the issue of reviving Intel's prowess after the 1985 debacle.
 Sunlin's role in this was to develop a new business model for research and development.
 While many people were looking for an outside solution, like consortia; Sunlin was looking inside to see how the process could be streamlined.
 Most knew the model wasn't working well.
 Research often never led anywhere for the companies that funded it (Xerox Parc being the best example).
 It was a money sink, because few innovations ever made it over to the business side of an organization.
 Yet few did anything about it.
 Sunlin looked at these problems and saw opportunity.